88th Rifle Division (Soviet Union): Into Western Russia and Belarus

 In June the 88th was assigned to the new 45th Rifle Corps, along with the 220th and 331st Rifle Divisions.
 On 7 August, the first day of Operation Suvorov, the only real Soviet success was achieved by 31st Army against XXXIX Panzer Corps in the Yartsevo sector.
 The main effort was made by the 36th and 45th Corps, the latter of which had the 220th and 331st Divisions in first echelon and the 88th in second.
 The attack gathered steam late in the day as the Corps attacked east of the Vop River.
 It faced the inexperienced 113th Infantry Division which had only been at the front for two weeks.
 Between 1800 and 2000 hours the Corps overran one German battalion and threw another aside; an hour later an artillery battalion had also been overrun and it was clear the 113th's front was breaking apart.
-During the night two German regiments fell back 2 km where a main battle line was reestablished behind the 6m-wide Vedosa River.
+During the night two German regiments fell back 2km where a main battle line was reestablished behind the 6m-wide Vedosa River.
 Sensing confusion in the German ranks the commander of 31st Army, Maj.
-Gen. V. A. Gluzdovsky, committed his mobile group to break through to the Minsk-Moscow highway just 6 km to the south.
+Gen. V. A. Gluzdovsky, committed his mobile group to break through to the Minsk-Moscow highway just 6km to the south.
 For a brief moment it seemed the 45th Corps and the 42nd Guards Tank Brigade might achieve a breakthrough.